punica/punica/doc/PUNICA_API.md

 * **Method:**

-  `PUT`
+  `POST`

 * **Data Params**

-  A json array of device objects, such as in a database file.
+  A json object representing the device entry, such as in a database file.

 * **Success Response:**